|

 the other Norwegian bands of this time period, other than the spirit of Darkthrone's Panzerfaust.
 The solo work is

+excellent and Nattefrost's vocals are about as morbid and grim as it gets.
 This is followed by "The Eclipse / The Raven", which is a very atmospheric song

 that captures the sorrowful and dark feeling of Poe's most well-known poem.
 The vocals sounds as if coming from the distant

 shadows, possessing a ghostly quality.
 The band displays, even at this early stage, an ability to create eerie soundscapes.
+"When Thousand Moons Have Circled" returns to the ugly, Hellhammer-influenced black

 metal.
 Carpathian Forest always seems to sound a little similar to old Mayhem, possibly giving an idea of how they would have